ydt-yash-1738/ydt-yash-1738/README.md

 5. <a href="https://ydt-simple-authentication.vercel.app/">NexAuth</a><br>
 • Developed a custom authentication app using Next.js.<br>
 • Implemented user authentication features such as login and registration.<br>
-• Utilized MongoDB as the database to store user information securely.</h3>
+• Utilized MongoDB as the database to store user information securely.

 6. <a href="https://techplement-ydt.vercel.app/">Quote Generator</a><br>
-• Developed a web application to deliver daily quotes for inspiration.
+• Developed a web application to deliver daily quotes for inspiration.<br>
-• Implemented features leveraging external API for generating random quotes instantly and enabling search functionality by tags or keywords.
+• Implemented features leveraging external API for generating random quotes instantly and enabling search functionality by tags or keywords.</h3>

 ###